nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 * Not managed or scheduled by the OS but the JVM is responsible for scheduling.
 * any work must be run in a platform thread, but the JVM is utilizing **carrier threads**, which are platform threads, to “carry” any virtual thread when its time has come to execute.
-* All Virtual Threads are always daemon threads, don’t forget to call join() if you want to wait on the main thread.
+* All Virtual Threads are **always daemon threads**, don’t forget to call `join()` if you want to wait on the main thread.
 * Available plentifully and can be used the **one thread per request** model
-* If the code calls a blocking I/O operation in a virtual thread, the runtime **suspends the virtual thread** which can be resumed which can be resumed at appropriate time later
+* If the code calls a blocking I/O operation in a virtual thread, the runtime **suspends the virtual thread** which can be resumed which at appropriate time later

 * platform threads are managed in a **FIFO** work-stealing **ForkJoinPool**,
     * uses all available processors by default
     * can be modified by tuning the system property `jdk.virtualThreadScheduler.parallelism`.

-The main difference between a  and

 * the **common pool** that’s used by other features like parallel Streams operates in **LIFO** mode.

-in the Virtual Thread Implementation following are used
+The Virtual Thread uses :-
 - Continuations
 - Executor Service
 - ForkJoinPool

-Java 21 Virtual Threads and Structured Concurrency

 # Task Types
-IO Bound
+- IO Bound

-CPU Bound
+- CPU Bound

 ## Handling the user requests

 A couple of different architectures used by application servers for handling the user requests.

-- process per request model (CGI - Common Gateway Interface)[https://en.wikipedia.org/wiki/Common_Gateway_Interface]
+- process-per-request model (old, CGI - Common Gateway Interface)[https://en.wikipedia.org/wiki/Common_Gateway_Interface]
 - thread per request model

 In the 1990s, a popular mechanism for handling user requests was the CGI, the common gateway interface.